 The walk back felt a little longer, and we took a slightly different route.
-We stopped a few times and the guide pointed out some of the different formations and gave a little more info about the area that he had been able to do in our rushed walk in.
+We stopped a few times and the guide pointed out some of the different formations and gave a little more info about the area that he had been unable to do in our rushed walk in.

 Just before we reached the exit, we passed a massive group of locals gathering on some of rocks that were near to- but a safe distance from- the falls.
 They were dressed in what looked like maybe church clothes and it very much felt like them coming to hang out there was a common community activity.
 It was really cool to get a quick peek into a local activity that included such a popular tourist destination.
-It was akin to seeking locals visiting the Angkor Temples to pray or (a little less notable) but seeing students study in Haaahvaahd Yaaahd (sorry, let me translate: "Harvard Yard").
+It was akin to seeking locals visiting the Angkor Temples to pray or (a little less notable) seeing students study in Haaahvaahd Yaaahd (sorry, let me translate: "Harvard Yard").
 Not that I wouldn't be ordinarily, but seeing locals utilize popular visitor destinations, for me, serves as a light reminder to remain reverent.

 What else do you need to know?

 There are a handful of things that you should keep in mind, so let's just do this in list format:

 - The tour was roughly 90 minutes and needs to be booked in advance.
 We used Tongabezi for our tour and I was totally happy with the experience.

 - Arrive early and be wary of the baboons (particularly if you have an easily-swipeable grocery bag!)